Fueled/swift-style-guide/README.md

 Such organization helps others to reach important content earlier.
 It also saves time, confusion and improves readability.

-- The files should be clear, nice to read and "airy" with consistency.
-There shouldn't be two or more consecutive line breaks.
-The shouldn't be any line break before the first / adter the last line of a type / method body.
+- The files should be clear and pleasant to read, without abusing neither line breaks nor spaces use.
+It can be decided to make the code "airy" (line break before the first / adter the last line of a type / method body); at the only condition to keep this decision consistent throughout the codebase.

-> ⚠️ Warning (SwiftLint Custom rule to be defined)
+> 🚫 >= 2 consecutive line breaks (SwiftLint Custom rule `consecutive_new_lines`)

-**Preferred:**
+**Regular Code:**

 ```swift
 class Polygon {